collab-uniba/lab-reti/README.md

 > gcc --version
 ```

-Those who might have issues in setting up _MinGW_, may instead install
+Those who might have issues in setting up _MinGW_ may instead install
 the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and use `gcc` from the Bash shell, after also following the instructions above.